Your quest to know how to deep clean kitchen is solved here!

 6. Set Time And Date for Cleaning

-But for the sake of your family members, like kids and friends that will use the kitchen, reading this schedule might gear them up to prioritize a clean kitchen.
+But for the sake of your family members, reading this schedule might gear them up to prioritize a clean kitchen.

 What should you add to your list?